Cuban–American Treaty of Relations (1903): American perspectives

 The treaty fell short of the original desires of both the United States government and its military cabinet in Cuba.
 The desire was to lease four areas rather than the two: Guantánamo Bay and Bahia Honda.
 The other two were Cienfuegos, and Nipe Bay.

 Cuban perspectives

 The government of Cuba argues that the base is a constant affront to its sovereignty, taken under duress and maintained under the threat of atomic force.
 It has complained that weapons are smuggled into Cuba through the base and that the base shelters criminals fleeing from Cuban justice.
 The lease contains a mutual extradition right to both parties for fleeing criminals.

-Cuban-American Professor Alfred-Maurice de Zayas argues that the lease may have been invalidated by material or fundamental breaches of its terms.
+Cuban-American legal scholar Alfred-Maurice de Zayas argues that the lease may have been invalidated by material or fundamental breaches of its terms.
 The February 1903 lease, in Article II, states that the United States is allowed "generally to do any and all things necessary to fit the premises for use as coaling or naval stations only, and for no other purpose."
 He questions whether the prison facility meets those criteria.